 So what do you, the smaller manufacturer, do?
 One, stay calm.
 Two, create a long-term plan.
 Depending on your budget and resources, you have options:

-- Social media — e.g. LinkedIn page, Instagram if applicable
+• Social media — e.g. LinkedIn page or other social media, if applicable

 The point: Build out your brand.
-You don’t have to use all the options listed, but focusing on one or two will help you begin to think outside the Google box.
+You don’t have to use all the options listed, but focusing on two or three will help you begin to think outside the Google box.

 My goal is to build trust and help people get to know me and my team before they decide to hire us to build a new custom website or manage their ongoing marketing.
 What I don’t do is chase algorithms or react to Google updates.